 Likely a familiar Archer router

 As shown on the chart above, the support for Wi-Fi 7, which is a novelty, doesn’t make the TL-WR3602BE a massive leap over the TL-WR3002X: the two are just 600Mbps apart in terms of total theoretical bandwidth.
-In real-world usage, after the overhead, they might be identical in terms of the data rate for connection.
+In real-world usage, after the overhead, they might be identical in data rates, when used with Wi-Fi 7 clients—they always are when used with Wi-Fi 6 and older devices.

 In terms of features and settings, the two are practically the same.
 Specifically, per TP-Link, you can use the TL-WR3602BE in the following ways: